 - Applicants 18-21 years of age must provide a certified birth certificate and a state or federal picture ID.

-- Both bride and groom must provide Social Security numbers or an affidavit form that is completed by the applicant and notarized.
+- Both groom and bride or applicant 1 and applicant 2 must provide Social Security numbers or an affidavit form that is completed by the applicant and notarized.
 Click form if applicable: